yandex-cloud/docs/en/container-registry/operations/docker-image/docker-image-create.md

 After running these commands, the Docker image will be created with the following parameters:

 - Full address of the repository consisting of:
-    - Address of Yandex Container Registry `container-registry.cloud.yandex.net`.
+    - Address of Yandex Container Registry `cr.yandex`.
     - ID of your registry `<registry ID>`.
     - Name of your `ubuntu` repository.
 - Docker image tag in your repository: `hello`.